Inria-Empenn/spmbasics/README.md

 First thing before the running the pipelines, add SPM to your path in MATLAB, because the scripts are calling SPM.

 At all the scripts there  section defining the data root.
 The parameter should be adjusted accordingly including true name of your data.
-For the MoAEpilot folder under  ```/data/MoAEpilot``` the corresponding line in your script should look like ```root = fullfile(home, 'spmbasics', '/data/MoAEpilot')```.
+Here is an example setting showing the MoAEpilot folder under  ```/data/MoAEpilot``` the corresponding line in your script should look like ```root = fullfile(home, 'spmbasics', '/data/MoAEpilot')```.

+For the face fMRI data ```root = fullfile(home, 'spmbasics', '/data/face_rep)```.
-If you edit the folder names please keep the edits in the code as well.
+If you edit the folder names keep the edits in the code as well.
 Your folder structure should look like the example below:

 ![folder_basics](/figures/folder_basics.png)